oliv5/cmUpdater/README.md

 -Android ADB-tools have to be installed and set up properly (meaning globally available on Windows)

--USB-debugging and ADB root-permissions must be enabled (you can do that in the Developer-Options)
+-USB-debugging and must be enabled (you can do that in the Developer-Options)

 -On Windows you need to make sure that your drivers are working properly, both in the system and in the recovery